Sage-Bionetworks/genie-bpc-brca-landscape-manu/README.md

 - `/data` - Processed data, saved at various stages in the analysis.
 - `/output` - Figures, rendered reports, tables, etc.
 - `/R` - Function definitions.
 These are sometimes written with {roxygen}-style documentation.

+# Data

+We use GENIE BPC Breast release version 1.2, which is only available to GENIE consortium members.
+It should closely match the forthcoming Breast 2.0-public release, expected [here](https://www.synapse.org/Synapse:syn27056172/wiki/616631) sometime in the year 2025.

+The structure, processing and flow of data is described in detail in the PDF data guide, which will come out with the release.

 # Acknowledgments/References